-In the best case situations, team members’ strengths should align with expectations; but sometimes things go a little off course.
+In the best-case situations, team member strengths will align with expectations, but sometimes things go a little off course.
 Make sure you nurture and guide individuals to focus on their core strengths and then give them goals that align with their talent and responsibilities.
 You’ll have happier, more committed, and more productive team members as a result.

 6. Ask your organization for some “strength training.”

 Invest in a course to hone skills that identify and optimize the strength of your team members.
-This type of training may be something your HR department can deliver, or you might find training outside of your organization.
+This type of training may be something your HR department can deliver, or you might find training outside your organization.

 Tell team members that you want to support them if they have a strength they’d like to develop.
 This encouragement may motivate employees to actively discover their strengths and do what they need to develop their professional skills.

 8. Offer training opportunities for employees who show strength in particular areas.

 Instead of waiting for team members to come to you, you approach them.
-Let them know what qualities you see in them, and make sure that they’re willing to build on these strengths for a specific type of career path by sending them to a course or training program.
-You don’t want to invest in anyone who’s unwilling to put in the effort to utilize their strength to benefit the organization.
+Let them know what qualities you see in them and make sure they’re willing to build those strengths toward a specific type of career path by sending them to a course or training program.
+You don’t want to invest in anyone who’s unwilling to put in the effort to use their strengths to benefit the organization.

 9. Encourage team members to act as “strengths advocates” to help others use their talents and gifts more fully.

-Rally your team to be budding leaders and motivators within their roles.
+Rally members of your team to be budding leaders and motivators within their roles.
 Simply put, it never hurts to get your team members more engaged.